mulkieran/bytesize/doc/intro.rst

 Bytesize
 ========

-Bytesize is a module for handling display, and computation with sizes expressed in bytes.
-Its principle feature is a Size class from which can be constructed Size objects which represent a precise quantity of bytes.
+Bytesize is a module for handling computation with sizes expressed in bytes.
+Its principle feature is a Size class from which can be constructed Size objects which represent a precise and finite quantity of bytes.
 Various arithmetic operations are defined for Size objects.

+Its sole purpose is the representation of real quantities of memory on real machines.
+For that reason, it does not allow powers of bytes, imprecise quantities of bytes, or non-finite quantities of bytes.
+In order that the usual laws of arithmetic can be maintained, it does allow fractional quantities of bytes.

 Practical Computing with Bytes
 ------------------------------